TheTypoMaster/gray.net.au/posts/2003/09/29/The_Luddite_is_GONE.rst

 .. title: The Luddite is GONE!
 .. slug: The_Luddite_is_GONE
 .. date: 2003-09-29 20:49:00 UTC+10:00
-.. tags: tech, blog
+.. tags: tech, blog, politics
-.. category:
+.. category: James
 .. link:

 Ah yes!
 Finally Austrlia has been liberated from the shackles of